aler9/dctk/README.md

 )
 ```

-When modules are not deployed, the library must be downloaded manually:
+If modules are not enabled, the library must be downloaded manually:
 ```
 go get github.com/gswly/dctoolkit
 ```